mudassar-automation/Content-Social-Automation-/README.md

 This repo contains two complete automation systems designed for **social media content creation and scheduling**:

-1.🤖Automate Multi-Platform Social Media Content Creation with  (/Content-Social-Automation)
+1.🤖Automate Multi-Platform Social Media Content Creation with  (/Content-Social-Automation/Content-Social-Automation- /Automate Social Media Posts with AI Content and Images across Twitter, LinkedIn & Facebook.json)
 2. Auto-Generate & Post Content Using AI

 Both systems can work **independently** or be **integrated together** for a full end-to-end social media pipeline — from brainstorming ideas to final publishing.